 View a list of Anoka rink locations.

-All skating rinks are cleaned and surfaced every other day, weather permitting.
+All skating rinks are cleaned and surfaced as staff, time, and weather permits.
 Rinks cannot be surfaced during the following conditions:

 - Extreme cold (negative 10 degrees and lower) - flooding at extremely cold temperatures causes ice to crack and boil